christopherhaney/christopherhaney.github.io/posts/dlss.md

 </center>
 <br>

-The whole reason DLSS is so revolutionary is that it can offer substantial performance gains, especially for lower-end hardware.
+The whole reason DLSS is so revolutionary is that it can offer substantial resolution and performance gains, especially for lower-end hardware.
 This kind of technology would be particularly exciting for consoles like the Xbox, PlayStation and Nintendo Switch.
-These consoles have to sacrifice a lot of performance and graphics capability to keep them cheap.
+These consoles have to sacrifice a lot of performance and graphics capability to keep them cheap, so anything that can boost performance to the extent DLSS can is an exciting prospect!

 ### Cons of DLSS

-Although DLSS is exciting and potentially revolutionary, it is an experimental project that currently only works on a small subset of PC games and only for modern NVIDIA RTX GPUs, so no consoles or AMD GPUs are supported yet... or maybe ever.
+Although DLSS is exciting and potentially revolutionary, it is an experimental project that currently only works on a small subset of PC games and only for modern NVIDIA RTX GPUs.
+This means that no consoles or AMD GPUs support DLSS at the time of writing.

-The biggest issue of the current implementation of DLSS is that the upscaled images can have noticeable issues compared to simply rendering the image at native resolution.
+The biggest issue of the current implementation of DLSS is that DLSS rendered images can have noticeable problems compared to simply rendering the image at native resolution.

 ![Death Stranding Waterfall](/assets/dlss/death_stranding_waterfall.gif)

 <center>
-  <em>Death Stranding (2019) rendering at 4K resolution, note the details lost in waterfall caused by DLSS.<sup><a href="https://youtu.be/5I-1kivNAtc?t=205" target="_blank">5</a></sup>
+  <em>Death Stranding (2019) rendering at 4K resolution.
+Note the details lost in waterfall caused by DLSS.<sup><a href="https://youtu.be/5I-1kivNAtc?t=205" target="_blank">6</a></sup>
   </em>
 </center>
 <br>

 But DLSS is still *very close* to the natively rendered image, and it's running at *a minimum of 30 FPS higher*.
 That's why DLSS is so impressive to me.
-If we're already seeing solid upscaling and substantial performance gains in its experimental phase imagine what it will be more capable of as the machine learning algorithms improve!
+If we're already seeing substantial resolution and performance gains in its experimental phase imagine what it will be more capable of as the DLSS algorithms improve!

 ## Closing Remarks